Guest Communications Managing Your Vacation Rental

 Below is a sample check-out list that you can modify to your needs.

-(Sample) Check-out Instructions
+(Sample) Check-out Instructions:

+We hope you’ve enjoyed your stay.
+Check-out time is 10 am.
 Before you depart, we would appreciate your taking care of these items:

 • Kitchen – Remove all food from the fridge and counters/cupboards.
 Unplug appliances (toaster, coffee maker).
 It’s ok to leave the dishwasher running.